Animal Reiki 1

 The class also teaches Reiki Level One for people, including techniques for self-treatment, and hand positions for hands-on treatment of people.
 This class is suitable for beginners, and for practitioners of all levels of Reiki for humans.
 The traditional Japanese techniques taught in this class are different than Western Reiki techniques usually taught in North America.
 The Japanese name for Reiki Level One is Shoden.

 Location: The class will take place at Michelle’s rural home near Princeton, Ontario, where students will work with each other and with cats and chickens.
 Both days involve working with animals, and include time for practice, discussion and feedback.

 Class Length: 2 days (14 hours of instruction).
-This class is taught on two consecutive days, from 9:30 am to 5:00 pm both days, with a half-hour lunch break.
+This class is taught on two Saturdays, two weeks apart, from 9:30 am to 5:00 pm both days, with a half-hour lunch break.